-We searched the 725 pseudo multiplexed spectra against the same UniProt E. coli proteome database (version September 7, 2023; 4530 entries) concatenated with a shuffled decoy database of the same size using TopMPI.
-The parameter settings of TopMPI are given in Supplemental Table S4.
+We searched the 725 pseudo multiplexed spectra against the same UniProt E. coli proteome database (version September 7, 2023; 4530 entries) concatenated with a shuffled decoy database of the same size using TopPIC with F1, TopPIC with F2, and finally TopMPI using the same parameters, which are given in Supplemental Table S4.

-With an E-value cutoff of 0.01, TopMPI reported PrSM pairs for 607 spectra, single PrSMs for 114 spectra, and no identifications for 4 spectra.
-The sensitivity of TopMPI was 83.7% for PrSM pair identification and 99.4% for single PrSM identification, and the accuracy of the PrSMs identified by TopMPI were 99.9%, indicating that TopMPI demultiplexed MS/MS spectra containing fragment masses from multiple proteoforms while maintaining high protein identification accuracy.
+With 1% spectrum-level FDR, TopPIC searched with F1 reported 724 PrSMs, out of which 722 PrSMs matched to the protein consistent with its SCPF, whereas the remaining 2 PrSMs matched to the protein of the incorrect SCPF.
+Similarly with 1% spectrum-level FDR, TopPIC searched with F2 reported 719 PrSMs, out of which 625 PrSMs matched to the protein consistent with its SCPF, 87 PrSMs matched to the protein of the incorrect SCPF, and the remaining 7 PrSMs matched to a protein not in the pair.
+Lastly, with 1% spectrum-level FDR filtered separately for the primary PrSMs and the secondary PrSMs, TopMPI reported PrSM pairs for 713 spectra and single PrSMs for 12 spectra.
+In this process, 14 spectra reassigned their primary SCPF from F1 to F2.
+Among the total 1438 single PrSMs reported, 1431 PrSMs matched to the protein consistent with its SCPF, 3 PrSMs matched to a protein of the incorrect SCPF, and the remaining 4 PrSMs matched to a protein not in the pair.
+It is worth noting that all 3 PrSMs matched to the protein of the incorrect SCPF came from the primary PrSMs, whereas all 4 PrSMs that matched to a protein not in pair were results of the secondary PrSMs.
 We then examined the E-value distribution of the original PrSMs that was taken to form their respective pseudo-multiplexed spectra, showing that TopMPI tends to miss PrSMs with low confidence identifications for the original non-multiplexed spectra (Fig. 4).
+How about errors in precursor assignment?

 We further generated evaluation data sets of pseudo-multiplexed MS/MS spectra from the E. coli data set, in which the number of fragment masses from one proteoform was controlled.
 To generate a pseudo-multiplexed MS/MS spectrum, we first select a non-multiplexed experimental spectrum as the base spectrum and another non-multiplexed spectrum as the noise spectrum and then add some fragment masses of the noise spectrum to the based spectrum.
 A spectrum is a candidate noise spectrum of a base spectrum if (1) the distance between the SCPF average m/z values of the noise spectrum and the base spectrum is no more than 20 m/z, (2) the proteoform identifications of the base and noise spectra are from two different proteins, and (3) after removing from the noise spectrum fragment masses matched to the b- or y-ions in the base spectrum, the number of fragment masses in the noise spectrum is no less than 2 times of that in the base spectrum.